MarcusDunn/qqc/README.md

 ## Privacy and Security

-All data is stored locally as I simply cannot affort a server!
+All data is stored locally as I simply cannot afford a server!

 ## There's very little javascript in this webapp